A-DaRo/language_and_ai/Docs/ARCHITECTURE.md

 2. **Separation of Concerns**: Clear boundaries between decision-making (Master) and execution (Workers)
 3. **Single Responsibility**: Each class has one well-defined purpose
 4. **Dependency Injection**: Components receive dependencies through constructors
-5. **Event-Driven Communication**: Components coordinate via events, not direct method calls
+5. **Event-Driven Communication**: Components coordinate via events, not direct method calls or polling loops; state transitions emit events and consumers await those signals instead of busy-waiting
 6. **Stateless Workers**: Worker processes maintain no global state, enabling fault tolerance
 7. **Strict BFS Traversal**: Breadth-first search ensures proper hierarchy and prevents infinite loops
 8. **Two-Phase Execution**: Discovery (lightweight) followed by Execution (full scraping)
-9. **Centralized Title Registry**: Single source of truth for ID-to-title mapping maintained by GlobalQueueManager, enabling efficient internal operations with raw IDs while providing instant human-readable title lookups for display and logging
+9. **Centralized Title Registry**: Single source of truth for ID-to-title mapping maintained by GlobalQueueManager, enabling efficient internal operations while keeping display titles up to date
-9. **Centralized Title Registry**: Single source of truth for ID-to-title mapping in GlobalQueueManager, enabling efficient internal operations with raw IDs while providing instant human-readable title lookups
+10. **Canonicalization Invariant**: Every entity (page, URL) has exactly one canonical representation; duplicates are detected at creation and collapsed into that canonical instance

+  The canonicalization logic now normalizes each URL before deriving an ID. `_derivePageId(url)` strips query parameters and trailing slashes, normalizes host and path casing, and prefers built-in 32-character Notion IDs when they exist; otherwise it falls back to the normalized host/path string.
+This ensures variations like `?v=1` or trailing slashes do not create duplicate contexts.

 ### Runtime Contexts: Master vs Worker